k8gb-io/k8gb/docs/blog/posts/k8gb-local-setup-beginners-guide.md

 - **Ports to remember**: edgedns answers on `:1053`, test-gslb1 CoreDNS on `:5053`, test-gslb2 on `:5054`
 - **The Makefile is your friend** — run `make help` to see all available targets

-## 🤔 Things That Took Me a Moment to Understand
+## Things That Took Me a Moment to Understand!!!!

 The biggest thing for me was building the mental model first — understanding that you're running three clusters, not one.
 Once that clicked, the rest of the setup made a lot more sense.